GiorgiGrigolia06/FlightSearch/README.md

 - **DataStore** - I implemented DataStore to handle local storage, providing a reliable solution for saving and retrieving user preferences, including their input in the search bar.

 ## Syncing Saved and Deleted Items
 One of the main challenges in developing FlightSearch was ensuring the synchronization of saved and deleted items across the app.
-I tackled this challenge by implementing robust functions in the ViewModel, allowing for a seamless experience when managing your selected flights.
+I tackled this challenge by implementing robust functions in the ViewModel, allowing for a seamless experience when managing selected flights.